 Titan's smoggy atmosphere resembles an extreme version of the skies above Los Angeles on a day with poor air quality.
 And, more importantly, Titan’s atmosphere is thought to be similar to early Earth's before life developed here.
 Titan provides perhaps the best stage in the solar system to watch the organic chemistry that led to the origin of life on Earth billions of years ago.
 Titan can also be considered a possible analog for the future Earth.
 Its methane cycle gives us a hint of what Earth’s water cycle might look like in the far future as the increasingly brighter-burning sun changes the stability of water in our oceans and atmosphere.
 The seas at Titan’s poles might be remnants of larger bodies of liquid that once covered much more of the moon’s surface.

-Cassini has provided a brief glimpse into deep time in the Saturn system.
+Cassini provided a brief glimpse into deep time in the Saturn system.
 The rings, for example, are a natural laboratory for processes that form planets -- a mini solar system, if you will.
 They show us how objects clump together and break apart.
 And in the ripples we can read the history of impacts into the rings.
 We also see “propeller” features that obey the same physical processes that form planets.

 Moons in the Saturn system are also time capsules preserving histories of bombardment and other forces at play over time.
 At Titan, in particular, we have access to the kinds of complex carbon chemistry that might have taken place on Earth in its “prebiotic” days.
-During the Cassini mission’s finale, data about the planet’s interior and the mass of the rings will provide a powerful insights about their formation and evolution.
+From the Cassini mission’s finale, new data about the planet’s interior and the mass of the rings will provide a powerful insights about their formation and evolution.

-While other missions flew past Saturn or trained telescopes periodically from afar, Cassini has had a front-row seat for approximately 13 years -- nearly half a Saturn year (northern winter to the start of northern summer) -- to epic changes unfolding before its very eyes.
+While other missions flew past Saturn or trained telescopes periodically from afar, Cassini had a front-row seat for approximately 13 years -- nearly half a Saturn year (northern winter to the start of northern summer) -- to epic changes unfolding before its very eyes.

 This long-lived robotic observing platform, bristling with science instruments, provided an unparalleled glimpse into what happens as weather and climate conditions on the planet and Titan respond to the seasons -- sometimes rather abruptly.
 Among the most amazing changes Cassini captured: the eruption of a once-every-30-years storm (one of the most powerful ever seen in the solar system), methane rainstorms at Titan and the appearance and disappearance of features such as the “magic island.”